 By the time of the 1911 Census however, the brothers were back living with their mother Catherine in Princess Road, Edgbaston – John was an insurance clerk.

 We are unable to locate John’s wartime Service Record, but can accurately piece together his World War One story from other sources.
 We know that he volunteered for service right at the beginning of the war, joining the ‘Birmingham Pals‘ Battalion in September 1914 (Service Number 28), attached to the 14th Battalion of the Royal Warwickshire Regiment.

-All three of the ‘Birmingham Pals‘ battalions were deployed to the Western Front in France on 21 November 1915.
+All three of the ‘Birmingham Pals‘ battalions were deployed to the Western Front in France on 21 November 1915 (confirmed on his medal index card).
 The 14th Battalion (1st Birmingham) formed part of 95th Brigade, 32nd Division, though on 28 December 1915 it was transferred to 13th Brigade, 5th Division.

 John fought in the Battle of the Somme, which commenced on 1 July 1916.
 Specifically he was involved in the Attacks on High Wood near Longueval, France, which began on 14 July 1916; he died in an attack on Wood Lane, which was reported thus:

 “At 22.00pm on 22nd July, 13th Infantry Brigade attempted an attack on Wood Lane, 14th Warwickshire Regiment on the left, 1st Queen’s Own (Royal West Kent Regiment) on the right, meeting strong resistance from machine-gun fire and suffering heavy casualties, as did a second attack at 03.30am the following morning.
 At the same time 1st Duke of Cornwall’s Light Infantry and 1st East Surrey Regiment of 95th Infantry Brigade supported 3rd Division in a joint attack on Longueval, capturing several machine-gun posts but also losing heavily against others.“